Welcome to Barbados cruise port guide!

 In this article, I share with you:

-- Barbados cruise port info (cruise terminal, getting around the port)
+- Barbados cruise port info (Barbados cruise terminal, getting around the port)

-- Top 10 things to do in Barbados cruise port
+- Top 10 things to do in Barbados port and best Barbados shore excursions

 Barbados Cruise Port

+- The official currency in Barbados is the Barbados dollar (BBD) and the exchange rate is approximately 1 USD to 2 BBD.
 US currency is widely accepted across the island, and most stores and restaurants accept major credit cards too.
 I strongly suggest having small notes for your souvenir shopping, as cruise lines do not offer exchange services for this currency onboard the ship.
+See the currency converter

-The Barbados Transportation Board operates the public buses across the island and the standard fare is BBD 3.50 per person payable only in local currency.
+- The Barbados Transportation Board operates the public buses across the island and the standard fare is 3.50 BBD per person payable only in local currency.
 You can check bus schedules at www.transportboard.com.
-Even though this is the cheapest way to get around, this may not be the most convenient when having limited time in port.
+Even though this is the cheapest way to get around, this may not be the most convenient due to the ship’s limited time in port.

 Top 10 Things to Do in Barbados Cruise Port